The black pepper plant (Piper nigrum) is mainly grown commercially in hot climates. However, given the right conditions, you can grow it at home.

 How Long Does a Black Pepper Plant Take to Grow?

-Patience is necessary as the plants are slow-growing and it may take several years for fruits to develop.
-You may have to wait up to 5 years for it to bloom and produce peppercorns.
+Patience is necessary, as the plants are slow-growing, and the fruits may take several years to develop.
+You may have to wait up to five years for them to bloom and produce peppercorns.

 Pests and Diseases